evanrinehart/demogorgon/README.md

 require "demogorgon"
 require "acid"

-acid = Acid.new do
+acid = Acid.new "state.log" do

-  log_file "state"

   init do
     0